rija1/university/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 9.7.0: August 7, 2025 =
+- Fixed: Minor updates and bug fixes

+= 9.6.1: June 26, 2025 =
+- Fixed: Minor updates and bug fixes

+= 9.6.0: June 17, 2025 =
+- Enhancement: Updated Forms Report to include more metrics and stats
+- Fixed: Minor updates and bug fixes

+= 9.5.3: May 14, 2025 =
+- Fixed: Minor updates and bug fixes

+= 9.5.2: May 6, 2025 =
+- Fixed: Minor updates and bug fixes

+= 9.5.1: May 5, 2025 =
+- New: Support for Pinterest PPC conversion tracking
+- Fixed: Minor updates and bug fixes

 = 9.4.1: March 27, 2025 =
 - Fixed: Minor updates and bug fixes